tkzic/WebAudio/README.md

 issues:

+- iOS6: The input range sliders don't work in this version or the main version of Web Audio Playground.
+After some poking around I found that the sliders get disabled in the pointerevents.js code - which consolidates touch/mouse events.

 - There are a few quirks when multiple patch cords come out of the same outlet.
 Until this gets resolved - there may be instances where it looks like stuff isn't connected, or there are zombie patch cords which don't get cleared.